medillcherubs/2015-wordpress-site/README.md

 # Medill Cherubs 2015 Wordpress Theme
 Welcome!

+## Need to Add Documentation About
+* Duplicating Theme
+* How to find 2017 page from within the Cherub Network

 ## Installation

 You don't need to use MAMP, but it's probably the easiest way: